Ephraim-E-Stiefel/Switzerland-Weather-Prediction/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one exists in the final repository).
+This project is licensed under the MIT License - see the `LICENSE` file for details.